How to prevent the introduction and spread of animal disease by maintaining good hygiene and biosecurity standards.

-This guide brings together resources and new information for livestock farmers in England on animal diseases - including notifiable diseases and diseases that are infectious to humans - dealing with fallen stock, and farm health planning.
+This guide brings together guidance for livestock keepers and farmers on notifiable animal diseases, animal gatherings, dealing with fallen stock, and farm health planning.

 There are several hygiene and biosecurity measures that should be part of your farm routine.